adityasabde/FoodOrderingWebsite-/README.md

 # FoodOrderingWebsite-
- this is the food ordering website from Aditya sabde
+ this is the frontend of the food ordering website with html ,css , javascript.